Sign up via call center

 Methods of Treating Ureter Stones

-The treatment strategy is determined individually and depends on the size and density of the calculus, its location, the duration of impaired urine outflow, the severity of pain, and the functional condition of the kidneys.
-The main goal of treatment is to eliminate ureteral obstruction, restore normal urine flow, and prevent complications.
+Treatment tactics are determined individually and depend on the size, density, and localization of the calculus, the duration of impaired urine outflow, the severity of pain, the presence of an inflammatory process, and the functional state of the kidneys.
+The main task of treatment is to eliminate ureteral obstruction, restore normal urine outflow, and prevent complications.

 Conservative Therapy